The Holga Instant is a Holga 120 camera

 (56x56mm to be exact) part of the film area is exposed, the rest

 remains black.
-The second try was a back for Polaroid SX70/600 integral
+The second try was a back for Polaroid 80 film with full

 film.
-Those I have seen had the same 6x6 exposure area, as the instant
+Those I have seen had a 6x6 exposure area, as the instant

-The main snag of this version is that the image is inversed.
+The main snag of the integral film version is that the image is inversed.
 In

 Polaroid Cameras the integral film is exposed via a mirror.
 Without